dy/sprae/r&d.md

   + Provides precisely controlled sandbox
   - Some limited lang opportunities
-    - need to match many syntax quirks, can be tedious ~ can be fine to limit expressions to meaningful default: why Proxy, generators, awaits, global access etc.
+    - need to match many syntax quirks, can be tedious ~ can be fine to limit expressions to meaningful default: no Proxy, generators, awaits, global access etc.
   - Somewhat heavy to bundle
     ~ 1-2kb is not super-heavy, besides kicks out signal-struct (with preact signals?)
   + Scope is easier to provide: no need for signal proxy